teseo/weather-widget/README.md

 I wrote tests for the redux async action, for the reducer and in general I left the test from the create-react-app as I had it open in my terminal all the time and was very useful to see if anything was broken.
-The components are very simple and they just render props, it wouldn't add much value match against snapshots as snapshot tests are hard to mantain.
+The components are very simple and they just render props, it wouldn't add much value matching against snapshots as snapshot tests are hard to mantain.
 Ideally I'd use enzyme and jest for complex components testing.

 Is the first time that I deploy a page to github pages.
 In a commercial site, the open weather api key wouln't be in this repo.